 With TPU VMs, instead of your Python code running on a user VM, it can run directly on the TPU Host.

-For more information on TensorFlow and Cloud TPU VM, see the Cloud TPU VM user's guide.
+For more information on running TensorFlow on Cloud TPU, see TensorFlow quickstart.

 The Cloud TPU Node system architecture was originally built for TensorFlow.
 The TPU hosts are inaccessible to the user and run a headless copy of TensorFlow server.
 They don't run Python or any user code not represented as a TensorFlow graph.
 User code runs in a separate, user VM that communicates with the TPU hosts over the gRPC network.